Seeeveeen/RA-MoE-4E/README.md

 ## Training Strategy

-Training follows the procedure implemented in the supplied final experimental codebase.
+Training follows a three-stage procedure used in the final experimental implementation.

 ### Stage 1 — Residual-Expert Pretraining